 - Brown sugar – you can also use white sugar to keep the dough white (for clear boba pearls).

-- Dark cocoa powder (if you want dark boba pearls).
+- Dark cocoa powder (if you want dark boba pearls) or matcha powder (for green boba pearls).

 A note about brown sugar – The darker the brown sugar, the more prominent the molassey sweetness of the tapioca pearls.
 I prefer using the darkest brown sugar (muscavado), or the dark brown sugar available in stores.